 Kobo Glo HD

-Kobo's Glo HD is its newest ereader, a unit that's a little thicker and squarer when compared to the Kindle Paperwhite (its nearest Amazon competitor), although it does have a smaller footprint and at 180g it was equal-lightest with the Voyage.
+Kobo's Glo HD is a unit that's a little thicker and squarer when compared to the Kindle Paperwhite (its nearest Amazon competitor), although it does have a smaller footprint and at 180g it was equal-lightest with the Voyage.

 If you're looking for a compact and discrete ereader without the latter's price tag, this is one alternative.
 Like the Aura H2O, the Glo HD has harder plastic on the face of the device and around the edges, but a textured back (it's a rubbery-plastic here), which does make it easier to grip than the smoother Paperwhite.